 Our therapists will accept you just as you are (kinks and all) and support you on your journey: straight, gay, lesbian, bisexual, asexual, polyamorous, takatapui, fa'afafine, male, female, non-binary, gender-fluid, intersex, transgender, transsexual or curious - all are welcome.

 Now humans are complex, and the process of fantasy, attraction, love, desire, arousal and fulfillment are rather individual and particular.
 Similarly motivations for sex are many an varied including emotional closeness, reassurance, self-esteem enhancement, stress reduction, partner manipulation, protection from partner's negative affect and behavior, power exertion, physical pleasure, nurturing one's partner, and procreation.
 So it is all rather a jigsaw, depended on many personal and interpersonal factors.
-Certainly the capacity to communicate, explore, trust, play, be creative, have a sense of humour and negotiate constructively are all useful.

 So while we can surf the web and get any amount of information on virtually any aspect of sexuality, the topics of sex and intimacy continue to be difficult for many to talk about or resolve by themselves.
 Sexual issues may well be intertwined with emotional, psychological, relational, cultural or even medical issues.
 For this reason, your therapist is likely to take a holistic approach, viewing any particular issue as just one aspect of your overall wellbeing.

 At some point in life, most people experience some sexual issues.
 Sometimes these will persist and become distressing.
 Sometimes these are best resolved in individual therapy, sometimes as a couple, sometimes as a combination of these.
 It is not uncommon for couples to come in together for a few sessions then one or both partners decide to do some individual work (or vice versa).
 More common issues include: